BlenderCN/BlenderPython/Operators.md

 ### Registration

-If you have an addon / script with one class, you might register/unregister it using.
-Panels, Operators..etc.
+If you have an addon / script with one class (Panels, Operator..etc.), you might register/unregister it using this.
 ```python
 def register():
     bpy.utils.register_class(YourClassName)